keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

-When our pass reaches a let-binding, it uses `with_defined` to pass down the information about the identifier that was bound to the body of the binding.
+When our pass reaches a let-binding, it uses `with_defined` to pass down the information about the bound identifier to the body of the binding.
 If we had support for `let rec` we would also use `with_defined` for the value branch.